rcc-uchicago/user-guide/docs/getting-started.md

 The University of Chicago Research Computing Center (RCC) is the home of multiple professionally managed high-performance computing clusters.
 In particular, Midway2, Midway3, Midway3-AMD, DaLI, Beagle3, MidwaySSD, and Skyway constitute the core of the RCC’s advanced computational infrastructure.
 Midway2 was introduced in 2016 as the successor to the RCC's first HPC cluster, Midway.
 Four years later, in 2021, the Midway3 cluster was brought online.

 Remember, DaLI, Midway2, and Skyway share a lot of options.
 Midway3, Midway3-AMD, and Beagle3 also are closely interconnected.
-In this user guide, we distinguish between the clusters whenever there are system-specific differences.
+In this user guide, we distinguish between these clusters whenever there are system-specific differences.

 !!! note
     We recommend Midway3 for new users, as it provides the latest hardware and software modules.